-After being stored, the display will show mode, the pump will not stop at a set volume and will pump continuously until the pump is stopped or an "event trigger", programmed into the Pumping Program, occurs.
+After being stored, the display will show LEFE, indicating the "Volume to be Dispensed" is off.
+In this mode, the pump will not stop at a set volume and will pump continuously until the pump is stopped or an "event trigger", programmed into the Pumping Program, occurs.